arcadiapage/arcadiapage.github.io/aboutme.md

 ![20250525-175027-0000.png](https://i.postimg.cc/QMh05MKR/20250525-175027-0000.png){: .mx-auto.d-block :}

 Hello!
-I'm Arcadia Page, an intuitive artist and creative non-fiction writer, who explores personal growth, creative productivity, and storytelling through lived experience.
-Currently my work is about the inner process, not the outcome, so my focus is on asking, "What's happening inside of me and what does it mean?"
+I'm Arcadia Page, an intuitive artist and creative non-fiction writer who explores personal growth, creative productivity, and storytelling through lived experience.
+Currently my work is about the inner process of transformation, so my focus is on asking, "What's happening inside of me and what does it mean?"

-By sharing my dreams, fiction, intuitive insights, and daily creative life, I explore the process of reconnecting to one's inner voice when your sense of self is actively changing within.
+By sharing my dreams, fiction, intuitive insights, and daily creative life, I explore what it takes to stay connected to who I am when my sense of self is actively changing within.

-I started this blog as a burned out creative who was looking for identity, purpose, and impactful self-care.
-My goal is to explore and express what it’s like to experience inner transformation in real-time with the purpose of being creative in ways that reflect one's truest self.
+I started this blog as a burned out creative who was looking for identity and purpose, and I want to share what it’s like to experience inner transformation in real-time.

-So if you're into identity shifts and exploring inner transformation, you might like what I do.
+So if you're into identity shifts and pivots, you might like what I do.

 Like life, my body of work is a forest full of all kinds of twisted paths, turns, and forks in the road.
 So dear explorer, here's your map.